 The Difference Between Short and Long Term Goals

-Goals can be broadly classified into two categories: short-term goals and long-term goals.
+Goals are broadly classified into two categories: short-term goals and long-term goals.
 You will be able to accomplish a short-term goal in approximately six months to three years, while it will usually take three to five years to reach a long-term one.
-Sometimes you can reach a short-term goal in fewer than three months and a long-term one may take more time.
+Sometimes you can achieve a short-term goal in fewer than three months and a long-term one may take more than five years to complete.

 7 Ways to Increase Your Chances of Reaching Your Goals

-It is much easier to define a goal than it is to achieve it.
-Your hard work toward achieving it plays the biggest role in your success, but if you don't formulate your goals properly, it will be much more challenging to accomplish them.
+Your hard work will play the most prominent role in your success, but if you don't formulate your goals correctly, it will be much more challenging to accomplish them.
 Your short-term and long-term goals must meet the following criteria:

-- Keep your goals realistic.
-Make sure your long-term goals are compatible with your abilities and skills.
-Your goal shouldn't be "I want to win a Grammy Award next year" if you can't sing or play an instrument will set you up for failure.
+- Be realistic.
+Your long-term goals must be compatible with your abilities and skills.
+Stating "I want to win a Grammy Award" if you can't sing or play an instrument will set you up for failure.

-- Tie an action to each goal.
+- Pair each goal with an action.
 For instance, if your goal is to become a writer, sign up for a writing class.

-- Be flexible about your goals.
-If you encounter barriers that threaten to impede your progress, don't give up.
+- Be flexible.
+Don't give up if you encounter barriers that threaten to impede your progress.
 Instead, modify your goals accordingly.
 Let's say your need to continue working will keep you from going to college full-time.
-You won't be able to finish your bachelor's degree in four years but you can enroll in school part-time and take a little longer to finish.
-Consider letting go of objective that become unimportant to you.
-Instead put your energy into pursuing other objectives.
+Although it won't be possible to finish your bachelor's degree in four years, you can enroll in school part-time and take a bit longer.
+Flexibility also means being willing to let go of goals that are no longer meaningful and instead put your energy into pursuing other ones.